-Properties used for Town-government services and operations, such as Town Hall, public works yards, and the police station, as well as Fairfax County schools, and the public library.
+Properties used for Town government services and operations, such as Town Hall, public works yards, and the police station as well as Fairfax County schools.

 Institutional

 Properties used for community-serving institutions including private schools, places of worship, and cultural facilities.